 Oklahoma HVAC License: How to Become an HVAC Contractor in Oklahoma

-According to the U.S. Bureau of Labor Statistics, there are over 376,800 heating, air conditioning, and refrigeration mechanics and installers nationwide, and Oklahoma employs 4,280 of them.
-Employment is projected to grow 4 percent from 2019 to 2029 throughout the country, adding more than 15,000 of these skilled workers to the ranks.
+According to the U.S. Bureau of Labor Statistics, there are over 380,400 heating, air conditioning, and refrigeration mechanics and installers nationwide, and Oklahoma employs 4,280 of them.
+Employment is projected to grow 5 percent from 2020 to 2030 throughout the country, adding 19,000 of these skilled workers to the ranks.
 According to CareerOneStop, the U.S. Department of Labor’s job search website, the growth rate is expected to be much higher in Oklahoma — projected at 10%.

 That statistic is supported by how many contractors are trying to find skilled tradesmen like plumbers, electricians, and HVAC technicians.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 67% of firms in Oklahoma had unfilled hourly craft positions on June 30, 2020.
+According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 67% of firms in Oklahoma had unfilled hourly craft positions.
 So, if you get the training you need, you will have a lot of jobs to choose from when you’re ready.

 » Want to grow your HVAC business?
 Click here to get a demo.